 I am aware of my complicity in colonising African studies and benefiting from the Western academic system.
 I work throughout my research, funding, partnerships and teaching to challenge and change this, to open up space for Black intellectuals, scholars and students, and to decentre myself.
 I see my role as getting funds, research opportunities, training, paid work and support to African and Black colleagues and students, and demanding real recognition of Black and African scholarship and political thought.

 All of my work is done in direct partnership with academic colleagues, early-career researchers and students in South Sudan, Sudan and across eastern Africa.
 I have long term collaborations with colleagues at the Universities of Juba and Khartoum, and with local research institutes and activist groups.
-I have a lot of grants funding for a reason: most of it is directed to supporting the salaries, ideas, publishing, work opportunities and research training of colleagues and students in South Sudan, including the South Sudan National Archives project and public history radio.
+I aim to get grants funding to direct as much of it as I can towards supporting the salaries, ideas, publishing, work opportunities and research training of colleagues and students in South Sudan, including the South Sudan National Archives project and public history radio.
 My aim is to be an administrative and practical help for African and Black intellectuals, and a good colleague.

 In my teaching, I centre the histories and ideas of African and Black scholars and activists: from elite political figures like Amílcar Cabral and Thomas Sankara, to poetry and radio phone-ins.
-I am working on not just providing real Black representation on the new modern African history module I am designing for 2020-2021, but to challenge the prioritisation of academic industrial outputs (like journal articles) by centering African and Black intellectual production – for example, videos of conference lectures and debates, music, languages and linguistic cultures, philosophy, historical orature and legends, films, art and street art.
+I am working on not just providing real Black representation on the modern African history module I run at Cardiff, but to challenge the prioritisation of academic industrial outputs (like journal articles) by centering African and Black intellectual production – for example, videos of conference lectures and debates, music, languages and linguistic cultures, philosophy, historical orature and legends, films, art and street art.
 I want to support students of all backgrounds to challenge internalised white supremacist and Eurocentric ways of seeing the world.

 Amina Mama, ‘Is it ethical to study Africa?‘